 As an initial matter, it is important to recognize how mandatory reliability standards are established.
 Under section 215, reliability standards must be developed by the ERO through an open, inclusive, and public process.
-The Commission can direct NERC to develop a reliability standard to address a particular reliability matter, including cyber security threats or vulnerabilities.
+The Commission can direct NERC to develop a reliability standard to address a particular reliability matter.
 However, the NERC process typically requires years to develop standards for the Commission's review.
 In fact, the CIP standards approved by the Commission in January 2008 took approximately three years to develop.